 Another dimension of this issue is that while supply may be more readily available, the price of crude oil in the world markets can only be expected to rise further.
 Another meeting is scheduled by OPEC before the end of the year, which can only mean additional costs to the oil-importing nations of the world.
 Right now rationing appears to me a remote possibility, even as we restrict the sales of petroleum products to the 1978 level which is equivalent to 84 million barrels.

 All this will prove crucial because the world this year experienced a sequence of price increases for crude oil.
-We started the year with $12.70 per barrel, which went up to $14.55 plus a surcharge of $l per barrel in April.
-Just last June, however, the price was increased to $18 per barrel for Saudi, Arabian crude to a high of $23.50 for other crudes.
-This represents an over-all increase of 27 percent.
-As a result, therefore, the oil bill this year is expected to account for at least 26 percent of the total imports, or more than double the 1973 fraction.
+We started the year with $12.70 per barrel, which went up to $14.55 plus a surcharge of $1 per barrel in April.
+Just last June, however, the price was increased to $18 per barrel for Saudi Arabian crude to a high of $23.50 for other crudes.
+This represents an overall increase of 27%.
+As a result, therefore, the oil bill this year is expected to account for at least 26% of the total imports, or more than double the 1973 fraction.
 We will spend about $1.5 billion for oil this year.
 In 1972, we spent $150 million.

 We in the developing world, particularly the Filipinos, perhaps, are better equipped to weather this crisis, for we have long been used to deprivation and impoverishment.
 We are not only more patient but, perhaps, more resilient to adapt to the changing environment, more ingenious in providing for our needs by whatever means, and less dependent on the machines that have become so much a part of daily existence in the developed world.

 I should like to once again express my confidence in our ability to live with, adjust, and meet the energy crisis.
 As our people realize the importance of this issue, I am confident that they will positively read in the knowledge that individual response to this crisis is as important as what governments can and are now doing to minimize the effects of this crisis on the people.